SyntaxColoring/FuckThis/README.md

     filesystem (a 13 followed by a 10 on Windows, and just a 10 elsewhere).
   - The `,` command returns -1 (255) when EOF is reached.

-This is known as *FuckJava Flavored Brainfuck.*
+This is known as *Fuck This Flavored Brainfuck.*

 Building
 ========
-Just run `make` in the root FuckJava directory to compile FuckJava. `make clean` is also supported.
+Just run `make` in the root Fuck This directory to compile the executable.
+`make clean` is also supported.